curif/AgeOfJoyQuartzDocumentation/content/Documents/AGEBasic/AGEBasic cabinet event system.md

 The AGEBasic event system is a new engine available starting at version 0.6.
 The system allows program execution when a event arise.

-Here's a refined version of your text:

----

 # Events

 Events are triggered by specific actions in [[Age of Joy]].
 While not all actions produce events, key interactions do, and developers will continue to introduce new ones in the future.
 Each event can execute an [[AGEBasic]] program when activated.